fjvallarino/monomer/tasks.md

 Next
   - Add examples
     - Something of generative art (OpenGL example)

-Future
-  - Check cross compilation
-    - https://github.com/zw3rk/toolchain-wrapper
-    - https://medium.com/@zw3rk/a-haskell-cross-compiler-for-ios-7cc009abe208
-    - https://www.tweag.io/blog/2020-11-25-asterius-th/
-  - Should DuplicateRecordFields be used in internal widget types to avoid the lens prefixes (which are not used in lenses)
   - Simplify Composite.
 Do not handle events directly, make them go through as a message so they are handled in order
     - Does it make sense to merge events into requests?
-  - Rename ListView -> SelectList
-    - Add support for multiple selection
+  - Find a way out of currState in getSizeReq (most likely add method back to Widget).
+It's very confusing and error prone
   - Should cascadeCtx be part of widget interface?
 Maybe it can be handled on init?
     - This could avoid rebuilding listView items when hidden/shown
-  - Add support for multiline text editing
   - Maybe offset should be in node info?
     - Focus tracking in nested non-expanded scrolls is not possible otherwise
     - Maybe IgnoreParentEvents could work?
+  - Notify of viewport change (maybe for chart?)
+  - Should node come immediately after wenv in Widget methods?

+Future
+  - Check cross compilation
+    - https://github.com/zw3rk/toolchain-wrapper
+    - https://medium.com/@zw3rk/a-haskell-cross-compiler-for-ios-7cc009abe208
+    - https://www.tweag.io/blog/2020-11-25-asterius-th/
+  - Rename ListView -> SelectList
+    - Add support for multiple selection
+  - Add support for multiline text editing
   - Remove attoparsec dependency (only used in numericField to validate format)
   - Create ContextMenu (could work similarly to Tooltip)
   - Create Slider